enix/kube-image-keeper/README.md

 To follow Helm3 best pratices, we moved `cachedimage` and `repository` custom resources definition from the helm templates directory to the dedicated `crds` directory.
 This will cause the `cachedimage` CRD to be deleted during the 1.7.0 upgrade.

-We advice you to uninstall your helm release, clean the remaining custom resources by removing their finalizer, then reinstall kuik in 1.7.0
+We advise you to uninstall your helm release, clean the remaining custom resources by removing their finalizer, and then reinstall kuik in 1.7.0

 You may also recreate the custom resource definition right after the upgrade to 1.7.0 using
 ```